 How Do I Use Gleam to Track Custom Actions With JavaScript?

-To track a custom event using Gleam:
+To track a custom action with JavaScript:

 • Add the Gleam embed script to your site

-• Trigger gleam.track('your_action_name') when the action completes
+• Trigger gleam.track('your_action_name') when the action is completed

 See Next Article